-I would recommend Coral Bay to everyone.
-It is a perfect place to unwind.
+I highly recommend Coral Bay to anyone looking for a perfect spot to unwind and recharge.

-On the final day we went for our last walk with a great sentiment.
-We all agreed to come back here in the future.
+On our last day, we took one final walk on the beach with a sense of nostalgia.
+We all agreed that we would love to come back here in the future.

 FAQ (Frequently Asked Questions)

-Unfortunately there is not free Coral Bay camping.
+Unfortunately, there is no free Coral Bay camping.
 The only other camping that is relatively close to Coral Bay is Warroora Station located 60 km south.
-They offer villas, rooms and camping ground for a relatively small fee.
+They offer villas, rooms and camping grounds for a relatively small fee.

 Other free camping can only be found off the highway.

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.

 Please subscribe to receive our monthly newsletter